EssamWisam/cmp-docs/README.md

 #### Collaboration Notes

-- Only write facts that you certainly sure of; otherwise, discuss in an issue first and demonstrate uncertianty in the text.
-Including sources or references or examples or natural deductions is required.
+- Please only write facts that you certainly sure of; if it's controversial please discuss in an issue first.
+It's best to either naturally deduce your argument or use references rather than just stating facts as if they were universal truisims.

-- Using gifs or emojis is highly recommended.
+- Using gifs or emojis is highly recommended to keep the site lively

 #### Known Issues

 - Lists are not rendered properly in markdown.
 So far, manual bullets have been used.
 - Likewise, Latex is not supported in markdown.
+- HTML isn't supported in markdown.
+This severely limits the amount of colors that can be used...

 <h1 align="center"> Thank you 💗 </h1>